 Teach Kids About the Sun and Clouds

-According to the Centers for Disease Control and Prevention, unprotected skin can be damaged by the sun is less than 15 minutes.
+According to the Centers for Disease Control and Prevention (CDC), unprotected skin can be damaged by the sun in less than 15 minutes.
 It’s important to follow the steps to sun safety even on cloudy days.
-Talk to kids about how the position of the sun changes over the course of the day, and how that affects the strength of the sunshine.
-Talk about the different cloud types, how clouds affect the climate, and how they can’t protect us from the sun’s UV rays… clouds only filter sunlight.
-At the same time, if you’re teaching kids about the sun and clouds, you might as well teach them something interesting about human skin too.
-Children like strange and unusual facts, so mention that skin makes up one fifth of our body weight.
+Talk about how the sun’s position changes during the day and how that affects the strength of the sunshine.
+Talk about the different cloud types and how clouds affect the climate.

 Weathering the Pink

 Having a child cover up, wear a hat and sunglasses, drink plenty of fluids, and seek shade during peak sun hours are all good ways to promote sun safety.
 But why not get more creative?
 Turn sun safety into an art activity and have your children design a sun hat.
-Health experts say there’s no safe or healthy way to get a tan, but you can help kids weather the pink with these creative sun safety tips.
-It’s time to make fun in the sun… more fun.
+Health experts note there’s no safe or healthy way to get a tan, but you can help kids weather the pink with these creative sun safety tips.
+It’s time to make fun in the sun more fun!

 Do you have any tips for keeping children safe from the sun?
 If so, please share them with us!